pytorch/torchtune/docs/source/examples/checkpointer.rst

     >>> print(len(state_dict.keys()))
     241

-Not only does the state_dict contains fewer keys, (expected since this is one of two files), the embedding table is called model.embed_tokens.
-The size of this layer is the same as expected.
+Not only does the state_dict contain fewer keys (expected since this is one of two files), but the embedding table is called ``model.embed_tokens`` instead of ``tok_embeddings``.
+This mismatch in names will cause an exception when you try to load the state_dict.
+The size of this layer is the same between the two, which is as expected.

 |

-As you can see, if you're not careful you'll likely end up making a number of errors just during checkpoint load and save.
-The TorchTune checkpointer tries to make this easy by abstracting this complexity away from you.
+As you can see, if you're not careful you'll likely end up making a number of errors just during checkpoint load and save.The TorchTune checkpointer makes this less error-prone by managing state dicts for you.
 TorchTune is designed to be "state-dict invariant".

-- At the input, TorchTune accepts checkpoints from multiple sources in multiple formats.
+- When loading,, TorchTune accepts checkpoints from multiple sources in multiple formats.
   You don't have to worry about explicitly converting checkpoints every time they run a recipe.

-- At the output, TorchTune produces checkpoints in the same format as the source.
+- When saving, TorchTune produces checkpoints in the same format as the source.
 This includes converting the state_dict back into the original form and splitting the keys and weights across the same number of files.